SANGNGUYEN24/QuizMaker/README.md

 Data: Big achievement -> Each user has own their data in a separate document in Firestore

-UI: - Custom snackBar and Circular icon for loading
+UI: - Custom snackBar and Circular icon for loading\n
     - Custom ListView
     - Empty list message: Quizzes you add appear here

 Bug: - Fixed check snapshot.data == null